vitorms99/MorphologyExtractor/docs/source/tutorial/tutorial_index.rst

 ========

-This provides a tutorial on how to use the Morphology Extractor (MEx) package to measure the CAS parameters following `Conselice (2003) <https://iopscience.iop.org/article/10.1086/375001>`_ and MEGG parameters following `Kolesnikov et al. (2024) <https://academic.oup.com/mnras/article/528/1/82/7491068>`_, organized by the main components of the morphological analysis pipeline.
+This provides a tutorial on how to use the Galaxy Morphology Extractor (GalMEx) package to measure the CAS parameters following `Conselice (2003) <https://iopscience.iop.org/article/10.1086/375001>`_ and MEGG parameters following `Kolesnikov et al. (2024) <https://academic.oup.com/mnras/article/528/1/82/7491068>`_, organized by the main components of the morphological analysis pipeline.

 Pre-processing steps
 --------------------
-Before extracting any morphological indices, MEx performs a series of pre-processing operations to ensure consistency, noise mitigation, and compatibility across different datasets.
+Before extracting any morphological indices, GalMEx performs a series of pre-processing operations to ensure consistency, noise mitigation, and compatibility across different datasets.
 These steps are crucial to prepare the raw galaxy image for structural analysis, and include:

 - **Background subtraction**: Removes large-scale gradients and local sky noise using multiple strategies, including frame-based statistics, constant background, or SEP-based models.
 - **Object detection and cataloging**: Uses SExtractor or SEP to identify all objects in the field, including the main galaxy and potential contaminants.